parix/gw2/README.md

 gw2api
 ======

-ruby gem for accessing guild wars 2 api
+ruby gem for accessing the guild wars 2 api